 This should have happened a long time ago

-Frankly I’ve been incredibly disappointed by President Biden’s lack of actions on these travel bans.
+Frankly I’ve been disappointed by President Biden’s lack of actions on these travel bans, as this policy will be implemented just under 10 months after he took office.
 Biden always promised he’d “follow the science,” and there’s simply no denying that these outdated travel bans that do nothing to account for actual risk haven’t in any way followed the science.

 The restrictions haven’t been based on the epidemiological situation in a country, but rather have been based on identifying places that had a bad outbreak at one point, but then the bans were never revisited.